 Confession time!!
 I would spin this article as a companion piece to our recent review of Irish horror, Sea Fever, but this article has been in the making since before Underwater.
-Aquatic horror pretty much died off in the 90s, so getting two films about the danger of the big blue this year is a welcome surprise to fans of the subgenre.
-Much like space is this terrifying vacuum, completely hostile to human physiology, the oceans that covers 71 percent of our planet still remain a mystery and a constant death-trap for unprepared explorers.
+Aquatic horror died off in the 90s, so getting two films about the danger of the big blue this year is a welcome surprise to fans of the subgenre.
+Much like space is this terrifying vacuum, utterly hostile to human physiology, the oceans that cover 71 percent of our planet still remain a mystery and a constant death trap for unprepared explorers.

-We narrowed down the entries on this list to films set exclusively at sea.
+We narrowed the entries on this list to films set exclusively at sea.
 These films can include underwater facilities or boats/ships/submarines.
-We are excluding movies with sharks as the antagonist because why waste an entire other genre of film that we can milk for easy content.
-Aquatic horror is not exactly a standout genre of horror classics, most on this list are cult films and have received a slating critically.
-There is a reason why they are few and far between, but we’ve complied a list of a few entries worth checking out.
+We are excluding movies with sharks as the antagonist because why waste another genre of film that we can milk for easy content.
+Aquatic horror is not a standout genre of horror classics; most on this list are cult films and have received a critical slating.
+There is a reason why they are few and far between, but we’ve compiled a list of a few entries worth checking out.

 Sea Fever (2020)

-The most recent release to the genre, Sea Fever is an unintentionally relevant entry to the genre that mirrors aspects of the current Covid 19 Pandemic.
-What starts out as creature feature where a fishing trawler becomes entangled in strange tentacles, becomes a quarantine nightmare as a deadly and contagious parasite is realised upon the boat.
-Sea Fever is far more subtle and contained in its approach to horror than other entries on the list, but definitely one to check out for fans of slow burn and paranoia driven horror.
+The most recent release to the genre, Sea Fever, is an unintentionally relevant entry to the genre that mirrors aspects of the current Covid 19 Pandemic.
+What starts as a creature feature where a fishing trawler becomes entangled in strange tentacles becomes a quarantine nightmare as a deadly and contagious parasite is realized upon the boat.
+Sea Fever is far more subtle and contained in its approach to horror than other entries on the list, but definitely, one to check out for fans of slow-burn and paranoia-driven horror.

 For a fan of genre film, especially science fiction horror, Underwater delivers a fast-paced popcorn flick with some standout thrills and scares.
 Stewart shines as a lead protagonist, a woman of action that doesn’t shy away from moments of vulnerability.
-The aesthetic of the film is equally great with claustrophobic interiors and some of the best suit designs in any sci-fi film of recent years.
-Where the film falters is in a paper thin supporting cast that wastes many of these solid actors talents and borrowing too liberally from the classics it takes inspiration from while offering little in its own voice.
+The film’s aesthetic is equally great, with claustrophobic interiors and some of the best suit designs in any sci-fi film of recent years.
+Where the film falters is in a paper-thin supporting cast that wastes many of these solid actors’ talents and borrows too liberally from the classics it takes inspiration from while offering little in its own voice.

 She Creature (2001)